TN 19 (05-25)

 GN 03305.025 Disclosure to Legal Aid Groups, Private Law Firms, and Appointed Representatives

-A. Policy for disclosing information
+A. Policy for disclosing information to law firms not acting as appointed representatives

-An individual may consent to disclose their records to a legal aid group or private law firm using the SSA-3288, SSA-3288-OP1, or other consent form that meets our requirements.
+An individual may consent to disclose their records to a legal aid group or private law firm using the SSA-3288, SSA-3288-OP1, or other written consent form that meets our requirements.
 The public can access the SSA-3288-OP-1 web-form application at SSA's Privacy Program website.
 These entities may elect to become the individual’s appointed representative during the claims process.
 Prior to that appointment, disclosures from the individual’s record require written consent.

 NOTE: